Open Standards in Healthcare Innovation

 Digital Imaging and Communications in Medicine, or DICOM as it is more commonly known, is the most widely known and currently most commonly used by companies in medical 3D printing.

 This has a far-reaching impact within the medical field, from enabling the tracking of 3D objects the hospital imaging archiving system (PACS/VNA).
-This will allow medical 3D printing vendors to better integrate 3D printing into existing care pathways within the hospital, and provide tracking of the utilisation within by the healthcare provider.
+This will allow medical 3D printing vendors to better integrate 3D printing into existing care pathways within the hospital, and provide tracking of the utilization within by the healthcare provider.
 Like any developing area, WG17 is continues to refine the requirements based on the needs of the community.
-If you are interested in contributing to the discussion on 3D printing you can complete the DICOM WG17 questionnaire

 Looking ahead, while the STL file is widely accepted for the process of 3D printing there are other formats that have a variety of benefits.
 For example, the OBJ format can be easily incorporated into web platforms as well as virtual and augmented reality formats.
 Other formats such as Web3D’s X3D are part of the web open standards and are seeing increasing adoption by mixed reality platforms.